 - Swabbing their ears and using a microscope to check the swabs;

-- Samples of culture in your dog’s ears;
+- Samples for bacterial culture of your dog's ears in your dog’s ears;

 - Sedation / X-rays / Biopsies in severe cases.